Piano Concerto (IX Lux)

 Hakola’s works usually attract exceptional interest.
 He is a creator of intense musical dramas that recognize no stylistic or expressive limits.
 His music is a combination of exciting dramatic power and exceptional musical quality and musicianship is manifest in all his achievements resulting in communicativeness and richness of sound that speak of the composer's delight at discovering his very own idiom.

 Hakola has composed six operas: The Mastersingers of Mars (a delightful cartoon opera including elements unusual for an opera, 2000), The Mustard Seed (Sinapinsiemen, 2000), The Rolling Stone (Vierivä kivi, 2008), Mara and Katti (a family opera, 2011), La Fenice (commissioned by the Savonlinna Opera Festival, 2011) and Akseli (a monologue opera, 2012).
 His work list also includes orchestral works and concertos for different instruments.
 The Piano Concerto premiered at the Helsinki Festival in 1996 was an unprecedented work in new Finnish music in its expressive range, variety of styles and massive scope.
 The Clarinet Concerto has been a roaring success and it has been performed several times since the premiere in 2001.
 The Chamber Concerto commissioned by Present Music was premiered in Milwaukee, USA in March 2002.
 Hakola has also composed concertos for oboe, flute, electric kantele and guitar.
-The latest addition to the list of concertos is the Violin Concerto (2012), a co-commission between the WDR Symphony Orchestra, the Helsinki Philharmonic and John Storgårds.
+The Violin Concerto (2012) was a co-commission between the WDR Symphony Orchestra, the Helsinki Philharmonic and John Storgårds.
+The latest addition to the list is the Double Concerto for Violin and Viola commissioned by the Tapiola Sinfonietta and premiered on 22 September 2017 with Minna Pensola and Antti Tikkanen as the soloists.

 His other orchestral works include a Sinfonietta (1999), Verdoyances crepuscules (2003), Maro (commissioned by the Swedish Radio and Berwald Hall for a performance at the Baltic Sea Festival in August 2006) and KIMM (commissioned by the Stockholm International Composer’s Festival in 2008).
 Hakola was also commissioned to write music to the Finnish silent film Tukkijoella, a project that was completed in 2013 and premiered by the Finnish Radio Symphony Orchestra.